ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

 Overview
 ^^^^^^^^^

-The goal in Level 3 to reuse code across multiple projects.
-Hence the name associated with this level is ``workspace``.
-Each project could have many files that would like to utilize the reusable code.
+The goal in Level 3 is to reuse code across multiple projects.
+Hence, the name associated with this level is ``workspace``.
+Each project could have many files that would utilize the reusable code.

-Also, you will learn execute and write **unit tests** for your reusable code.
-Unit tests are small, isolated tests that verify the functionality.
-They help ensure that your code behaves as expected and can catch bugs early in the development process You might want to run them before you share code with others or deploy to more projects.
+Also, you will learn to execute and write **unit tests** for your reusable code.
+Unit tests are small, isolated tests that verify functionality.
+They help ensure that your code behaves as expected and can catch bugs early in the development process.
+You might want to run them before sharing code with others or deploying it to more projects.

-Lastly, you will also learn to **automate formatting** to keep you code clean and consistent so that others, including you, can also save time reading and adding new code.
+Lastly, you will also learn to **automate formatting** to keep your code clean and consistent so that others, including you, can save time reading and adding new code.

 This tutorial will take about 3-10 minutes.